malm0d/RareSkills-ZK-Book/module2/01-bilinear-pairings/01_bilinearpairings.md

 Notice that the points: `aG1_x`, `aG1_y`, `bG2_x2`, `bG2_x1`, `bG2_y2`, `bG2_y1`, and etc, have been labeled by their variable name (`a`, `b`, `c`, `d`), which group they belong (`G1`, `G2`), and if they represent an `x` or a `y` of the elliptic curve point (for `G1`: `_x`, `_y`, and for `G2`: `_x1`, `_x2`, `_y1`, `_y2`).

-Also note that the exPairing precompile does not expect or require an array, and that using in-line assembly as above is optional.
+Also note that the ecPairing precompile does not expect or require an array, and that using in-line assembly as above is optional.
 One can also do the same as such:
 ```solidity
 //In Pairings.sol
 //Change parameter to `bytes calldata`